sepatusendal/sepatusendal/README.md

 ## 🛠️ What I Actually Do

 If something annoys me or looks fun to make, I will make a version of it — badly at first, then less badly, then suspiciously well.

-- **Virtual office platforms** — Zoom fatigue wasn't enough suffering, so I built a 2D pixel office where your avatar can teleport rooms to dodge a meeting.
-Colyseus, PeerJS, tilemaps, pure chaos, 10/10 over-engineered.
-- **Payroll & HR systems** — a machine whose only job is calculating BPJS and taxes correctly.
-Nobody made me.
-I did this on purpose.
-Multiple times.
-- **ERP-flavored chaos** — business logic soup nobody ordered, slurped together at 2AM out of stubbornness and mild rage.
-- **Personal productivity tools** — trusting a random app to organize my brain?
-Absolutely not.
-Built my own, still disorganized, but it's MY disorganization.
-- **Landing pages & frontend experiments** — CSS animations that torch the Lighthouse score but go *shiny shiny*.
-Worth it.
-Always.
+13 repos deep and counting, most of them built for reasons even I can no longer explain in court.

+- 🚀 **[`marketing-os`](https://github.com/sepatusendal/marketing-os) & [`sora`](https://github.com/sepatusendal/sora)** — two repo names so confident they sound like they raised a Series A. They did not.
+They raised my blood pressure at 1AM and a single GitHub star, from me, to me, out of pity.
+- 💸 **[`erp-nge`](https://github.com/sepatusendal/erp-nge) & [`payslip-NGE`](https://github.com/sepatusendal/payslip-NGE)** — I built an ERP and a payroll calculator, unprompted, unpaid, un-asked.
+Some men build birdhouses as a hobby.
+I build software that knows exactly how much tax you owe and judges you for it silently.
+- 🖥️ **[`brio-remote`](https://github.com/sepatusendal/brio-remote)** — a self-hosted remote desktop tool.
+Fun fact: it works.
+Fun fact #2: that means, right now, at this very moment, I could theoretically be looking at your screen.
+I'm not.
+Probably.
+But the code says I *could*, and honestly that's the scariest kind of power — the kind you never use, just casually mention.

 ## ⚙️ Tech Stack